teimor/OpenCore_ASRock-B550M_RX6800XT/README.md

 * [Lilu.kext][3] - Dependency of `VirtualSMC.kext` and `WhateverGreen.kext`
 * [WhateverGreen.kext][5] - Need for iGPU support
 * [AppleALC.kext][2] - Getting audio to work as easy-peasy.
-* [IntelMausi.kext][6] - Intel driver for Ethernet
+* [LucyRTL8125Ethernet.kext][6] - Realtek RTL8125 driver for Ethernet
+* [AppleMCEReporterDisabler.kext][8] - disable the AppleMCEReporter kext which will cause kernel panics on AMD CPUs
+* [NVMeFix.kext][9] - Used for fixing power management and initialization on non-Apple NVMe.
+* [AMDRyzenCPUPowerManagement.kext][10] - Power management and monitoring of AMD processors
+* [SMCAMDProcessor.kext][10] - Publish readings to [VirtualSMC][4], which enables macOS applications like iStat to display sensor data.
-* USBH97-D3H-CF.kext - Plist-only kext for USB port mapping
+* [ASRock-B550M-STEEL-LEGEND-USB.kext][91] - Plist-only kext for USB port mapping

 ### Resources